 I do my best to cater for individual needs, so before your first lesson I will ask you several questions to understand what it is you want from your tuition.
 This ensures you get the most out of it.

 Most of my students have their lessons in Poppleton Road Memorial Hall but I am willing to make home visits, depending on where you live - and this will cost you a little extra.
 I also offer Skype lessons but I don't promote this too much – you can't beat physically having the teacher in the room with you.

-If you are paying week-to-week then lessons are £13 for half hour sessions and £3 for hour-long).
+If you are paying week-to-week then lessons are £13 for half hour sessions and £20 for hour long sessions.
 If students cancel within 24 hours prior to their lesson then I ask that they pay in full.
-If you can't make your lesson but can rearrange it for another time that week then all is ok.
+If you can't make your lesson but can rearrange it for another time in the week then all is ok.